NVIDIA/modulus/README.md

 contribution to further the field of Physics-ML.
 Thank you for contributing to the project so others can build on top of your contribution.

-For guidance on making a contribution to Modulus, please refer to the [contributing guidelines](CONTRIBUTING.md).
+For guidance on contributing to Modulus, please refer to the [contributing guidelines](CONTRIBUTING.md).

 ## Cite Modulus